Skip to main content

 Intern Program Goal

-Create a sustainable and equity-focused pipeline for future educational researchers and program evaluators.
+Create a sustainable and equitable-focused pipeline for future educational researchers and program evaluators.

 Intern Program Outcomes